 If you use any medication while exercising such as an inhaler, GTN spray or other medication, please bring these with you.
 Inform the physiotherapist that you may need to stop and use these.
-We do not have a water station in the gym, so please bring your own bottle of water.
-Do not worry if you forget your bottle of water, we will be able to provide you with tap water.
+Water is available from a water station in the gym if you require it during the class.
+Please ask your therapists where these are located.